CJ Perry: All Elite Wrestling (2023)

 Perry debuted in All Elite Wrestling (AEW) at its All Out pay-per-view on September 3, 2023, attempting to save her husband, Miro, from a post-match attack from Powerhouse Hobbs by hitting Hobbs with a chair.
 On the September 23 episode of AEW Collision, Perry (now known as "CJ") gave an interview with Lexy Nair in which she stated that Miro had "lost his way" and that she would be managing other clients.
 On the October 14 episode of Collision, Miro attacked Action Andretti after Andretti expressed an interest in being managed by CJ.
 In November 2023, CJ began managing Andrade El Idolo, leading to a match between Andrade and Miro at Worlds End the following month, where Miro defeated Andrade after CJ turned on Andrade.
 This marked Perry's final appearance with AEW.

 Return to WWE (2025–present)

 On April 21, 2025, it was announced that Perry had re-signed with WWE under a "Legends" contract.
 Her husband Barnyashev (again performing as Rusev) returned to Raw the same day as a full-time competitor.
-On November 17, 2025, as a guest on Daria Berenato's (known in the wrestling world as Sonya Deville) podcast, Perry confirmed she'd retired from professional wrestling, after being released in 2021.
+On November 17, 2025, as a guest on Daria Berenato's podcast, Perry confirmed that she had retired from professional wrestling, after being released in 2021.